waynewbishop/swift-algorithms/book/chapters/02_big_o_notation.md

 ```

 **Explanation:**
-The original function has a time complexity of O(n²) due to the nested loops.
+The original function has a time complexity of `O(n²)` due to the nested loops.
 In the worst case, it compares each element with every other element in the array.

-The improved version uses a Set to keep track of numbers we've seen.
-We iterate through the array once, checking if each number is in the Set.
+The improved version uses a `Set` to keep track of numbers we've seen.
+We iterate through the array once, checking if each number is in the `Set`.
 If it is, we've found a duplicate and return true.
 If not, we add the number to the Set and continue.

-This approach has a time complexity of O(n) because we only loop through the array once, and Set operations (contains and insert) have an average time complexity of O(1).
+This approach has a time complexity of `O(n)` because we only loop through the array once, and Set operations (contains and insert) have an average time complexity of `O(1)`.

-The trade-off is that we use O(n) extra space for the Set, but we've significantly improved the time complexity from O(n²) to O(n).
+The trade-off is that we use `O(n)` extra space for the Set, but we've significantly improved the time complexity from `O(n²)` to `O(n)`.

 These examples demonstrate how to analyze time complexity and how to improve an algorithm's efficiency, reinforcing the concepts introduced in the chapter.